CCH Pounder: Career

-Pounder made her acting debut in the film All That Jazz (1979).
+Pounder made her acting debut in the film All that Jazz (1979).
 She continued her career in New York City theater, where she appeared in The Mighty Gents by playwright Richard Wesley, and Open Admissions on Broadway.
 She moved to Los Angeles in 1982.
 She starred in the film Bagdad Café, and has made smaller appearances in many other films.

-She focused primarily on her television career.
-In the early 1980s, Pounder first appeared in guest roles on Hill Street Blues, and then on several shows (The Cosby Show, L.A.
+Pounder focused primarily on her television career.
+In the early 1980s, she first appeared in guest roles on Hill Street Blues, and then on several shows (The Cosby Show, L.A.
 Law, The X-Files, Living Single, and Quantum Leap) before landing a long-running recurring role as Dr. Angela Hicks on ER from 1994 to 1997.
 She also co-starred in the Tales From the Crypt feature film Demon Knight (1995).
 She then returned to guest appearances on other shows, including The Practice, Law & Order: Special Victims Unit, Millennium, The West Wing (where she was considered for the role of C. J. Cregg), and the short-lived sitcom Women in Prison.

 From 2002 to 2008, she starred as Detective Claudette Wyms in the FX police drama The Shield.
 For this role she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2005 and an NAACP Image Award.
 She had previously been nominated for an Emmy in 1995 for guest starring in The X-Files and in 1997 for her supporting role on ER.
 She has also lent her voice to several video games and animated projects, including Aladdin and the King of Thieves, True Crime: Streets of LA, Gargoyles as Desdemona and Coldfire, and Justice League Unlimited as government agent Amanda Waller, which role she reprised for the animated film adaptation of the comic book Superman/Batman: Public Enemies as well as the video game Batman: Arkham Origins, its sequel Batman: Arkham Origins Blackgate, and another animated film that takes place in continuity with the games, Batman: Assault on Arkham.

 Pounder was also one of the readers for the HBO film Unchained Memories: Readings from the Slave Narrative (2003).
 She appeared on the Syfy series Warehouse 13 from 2009 until its finale on May 19, 2014.
 Pounder also was one of the stars of Fox's cancelled 2009 sitcom Brothers.
 Pounder was nominated for the Emmy Award for Outstanding Guest Actress in a Drama Series for her appearance in the BBC/HBO series The No. 1 Ladies' Detective Agency.
 She had a recurring role as DA Thyne Patterson on the FX crime drama series Sons of Anarchy (2013–14).
 She co-starred in The Mortal Instruments: City of Bones (2013).
 In Disney's The Lion Guard she voices Kongwe, the wise old turtle.

+In 1996, Pounder served as a guest judge for the 1996 Miss USA Pageant, in South Padre Island, Texas.